Serving the Community Beyond Our Mission

 When physicians suggest hospice care to patients and their families, it can be shocking and scary at the same time.
 At Chapters Health System, hospice care is viewed as an opportunity to take each of our patients by the hand and lead them gently through the end-of-life process.
 It’s our mission to offer programs and services that meet the needs of our patients and families.
 But we don’t stop there.
 It is our overarching objective to exceed expectations and serve the community beyond our mission.

 Beyond Our Mission

-Every day at Chapters Health and our affiliates—Good Shepherd Hospice, HPH Hospice and LifePath Hospice, we care for patients and their families when they are most vulnerable.
+Every day at Chapters Health and our affiliates — Chapters Health Hospice, Good Shepherd Hospice, Hospice of Okeechobee, HPH Hospice and LifePath Hospice, we care for patients and their families when they are most vulnerable.
 Our goal is to take a time when most feel sad, overwhelmed and often frightened, and instead use patience, empathy and compassion to make it therapeutic and cathartic.
-By providing outstanding hospice services, along with palliative care and home health, we are able to go beyond our mission and make a difference to our service area’s economic well-being.
+By providing outstanding hospice services, along with palliative medicine and home care, we are able to go beyond our mission and make a difference to our service area’s economic well-being.

 “Simply by helping people with life-limiting illnesses figure out how to live as long as they can productively manage—and in a more fulfilling way—we contribute to the overall strength of both families and the community,” said Jack Kolosky, Chief Operating Office at Moffitt Cancer Center and past chair of the Chapters Health Board.

 Chapters Health programs and services contribute in a positive way to the quality of life in Citrus, Hardee, Hernando, Highlands, Hillsborough, Pasco, Pinellas and Polk counties.
 This helps attract new employers to set up shop, and new residents to live and work in these eight counties.
 In turn, Chapters Health has become a recognized contributor and participant in each community’s overall economic life.